cuzfrog/sbt-tmpfs/README.md

 You can set `tmpfsDirectoryMode := TmpfsDirectoryMode.Mount` in your build.sbt.

-Change mode after the other has been done, will cause some minor inconsistency.
+Changing mode after the other has been done, will cause some minor inconsistency.
 For example: if `target` has been mounted first, `tmpfsLink` task may have no effect.
 It will realize that dirs inside `target` are all of tmpfs now, so it aborts linking.
 Fortunately, most of the inconsistency will be repaired after a reboot or clean.

-#### Work flow:
+### Work flow:
 sbt-tmpfs checks target dirs defined in key `tmpfsLinkDirectories` or `tmpfsMountDirectories` and mounts/links tmpfs when necessary.